BIM Modeling and Management

 Operational Results

-• Cut RFI volume by approximately 35%
+• Reduced RFI volume by approximately 35%

 Client Benefits

-• Lower construction risk and fewer site disruptions
+• Lower construction risk

-• Improved cost predictability and procurement confidence
+• Improved cost predictability

 PROJECT DOCUMENTATION & OUTPUTS